 - Able to identify real time constraints of a system

-TTP Group is an employee-owned business operating from pleasant surroundings on our own Science Park in Melbourn, near Cambridge.
-Our working culture encourages entrepreneurship, shared ideas, and technical collaboration, while providing you the freedom to do your best work.
+TTP is an employee-owned business operating from green surroundings in Melbourn, just south of Cambridge.
+Our working culture encourages entrepreneurship, shared ideas and technical collaboration, while providing you with the freedom to do your best work.
 We value our collaborative culture and the benefit in-person interaction brings to our colleagues and to the business.
 We also understand the importance of work-life balance and offer flexibility in how you self-manage your working week.

-- Employer pension contribution of 12% (+3% personal contribution)
+- Employer pension contribution of 12% of pensionable pay

 - Private medical insurance for employees and dependants

 - Life insurance worth 6 x salary

 - Enhanced maternity and paternity leave, with the option to return part-time for a year